Learning Strategies in Decentralized Matching Markets under Uncertain Preferences: Learning under Scarcity and Uncertain Preferences

-In this section, we define a model of decentralized matching markets with incomplete information.
+In this section, we define a learning model under a scarcity of shared resources and uncertain preferences.
 Denote a set of $m$ agents by $\mathcal P=\{P_1,P_2,\ldots,P_m\}$ and a set of $n$ arms by $\mathcal A=\{A_1, A_2, \ldots,A_n\}$, where $\mathcal P$ and $\mathcal A$ are participants on the two sides of the market.
 Each agent can attempt to pull multiple arms and there are no constraints on the overlap among the choices of different agents.
 When multiple agents select the same arm, only one agent can successfully pull the arm, with the choice of agent made according to the arm's preferences.
 For example, $\mathcal P$ and $\mathcal A$ might represent colleges and students in the college admissions market, or firms and workers in the decentralized labor market.
-Colleges send admission offers to applicants.
+The matching markets involve scarcity as the resources on both the agent and arm sides are limited.
+For example, colleges send admission offers to applicants.
 When multiple colleges send offers to the same applicant, the applicant can accept at most one offer.
-Suppose that each agent $P_i$ has a quota of successfully pulling $q_i\geq 1$ arms, where $q_1+q_2+\cdots+q_m\leq n$.
+Each agent $P_i$ has a limited quota of successfully pulling $q_i\geq 1$ arms, where $q_1+q_2+\cdots+q_m\leq n$.
 We denote $[m]\equiv\{1,\ldots,m\},[n]\equiv\{1,\ldots,n\},$ and $[K]\equiv\{1,\ldots,K\}$.

 In decentralized matching markets, agents and arms make their decisions independently of the decisions made by others.
 This feature distinguishes decentralized matching from centralized matching, which makes use of central clearinghouses to coordinate decision-making.
 Notable examples of centralized matching include the national medical residency matching \citep{roth1984} and public school choice \citep{Abdulkadiroglu2003}.
 While centralized matching has been the major focus of the literature on matching, we see decentralized matching as having a potentially greater range of applications, and as providing a better platform on which to bring machine-learning tools to bear.
-Indeed, decentralized matching is natural when (i) arms have uncertain preferences that depend on an unknown state that has a local component, and (ii) agents possess incomplete information on other agents' decisions.
+Indeed, decentralized learning and decentralized matching are natural when (i) arms have uncertain preferences that depend on an unknown state that has a local component, and (ii) agents possess incomplete information on other agents' decisions.